 Principles of Agile Leadership Principles

-Dr. Hook meant by that model that it's unproductive and cruel to change people to fit the job; it's better to place them where they fit.
+By using that model, Dr. Hook meant that it's unproductive and cruel to change people to fit the job; it's better to place them where they fit.
 The Agile Business Consortium is dedicated to "advancing business agility worldwide under a defined set of professional standards and a code of practice."

 The consortium publishes its agile leadership principles in a PDF document you can download here.